Restraining orders can go by several names. They are also called protective orders or orders of protection.

 The Two Types of Protective Orders in New York

-A temporary protective order can be issued on the same day you request it.
+A temporary protective order can be issued the same day you request it.
 Your abuser will not be present, and they cannot defend themselves against the order.
 As long as the authorities believe your story, you can get one of these orders, helping give you immediate protection.

 Issuing a final protective order looks more like a criminal trial.
 Your abuser may be present.
 They can have representation, and they can defend against your accusations.
-You will need solid evidence to convince the court that this order is necessary for your continued safety.
+You will need solid evidence to convince the court that this order is necessary for your safety.

 Final protective orders generally last up to five years.
 After they expire, you can have them renewed if you still require protection.